 You’ll find your reservation under ‘Crazy person, party of one.’

 There is still one race, still one prize (plus steak knives), and we still finish in Ketchikan.
 Now you can get there by going outside, inside, or inside-er; just make sure to pass through Bella Bella at some point and you’re good.

 The Fine Print

 With open ocean wave trains that start building strength in Japan, a rocky coast, and absolutely no people or rescue personnel, the west coast of Vancouver Island is even less of a joke than the bear-infested cold waters of the Inside Passage.
-While we like audacity, we also consider ourselves Darwin’s bouncers and try not to encourage bad judgement.
-Teams wishing to have the option for an outside route will be vetted under an additional layer of scrutiny, and will need to comply with US Sailing’s Safety Equipment Requirements for an Ocean race (other than the having an engine part.)
+While we like audacity, we also consider ourselves Darwin’s bouncers and try not to encourage bad judgment.
+Teams wishing to have the option for an outside route will be vetted under an additional layer of scrutiny and will need to comply with our modified US Sailing’s Safety Equipment Requirements for a Coastal race (other than the having an engine part.)

 In other words, a hard no for SUPs, Hobie Ocean Islands, and the rest of the rowboat navy.